Availability Update

 Jacqui

-December 2021.
+December.
 Finding a Moment of Peace in the Holiday Season

 The Christmas holiday season is traditionally time of fun and thanksgiving - enjoying food and gifts with family and friends.
 However, sadly it can also be a time when discord and stresses come to the surface, causing anxiety and overwhelm.
-Particularly as we’ve all faced such a challenging 2 years.
+Particularly as we’ve all faced such a challenging few years.

 If you start to feel that stresses and negative thoughts are beginning to overwhelm you, then this simple grounding technique is really effective at bringing you back to the present and stepping off the repeated cycle of anxious thoughts.
 This technique encourages you to use all your five senses to help you to be more present in the moment.